alexvictoor/MarbleTest4J/README.md

 [![Build Status](https://travis-ci.org/alexvictoor/MarbleTest4J.svg?branch=master)](https://travis-ci.org/alexvictoor/MarbleTest4J)
 [![Quality Gate](https://sonarqube.com/api/badges/gate?key=com.github.alexvictoor%3Amarbletest4j)](https://sonarqube.com/dashboard/index/com.github.alexvictoor%3Amarbletest4j)
 # MarbleTest4j
-Java port of RxJS marble tests
+Java port of RxJS marble tests, works with RxJava, RxJava2 and Reactor3

-MarbleTest4j is a tiny library that allows to write tests for code based on RxJava and RxJava2 using marble diagrams in ASCII form.
+MarbleTest4j is a tiny library that allows to write tests using marble diagrams in ASCII form.
 This is a Java port of the [marble test features](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md) of amazing RxJS v5.
 The purpose of the library is to help you write as concise an readable tests when dealing with reactive code, bringing a developer experience as close as possible as the one of RxJS.